-Molas have arguably the most extreme size growth of any vertebrate with the potential to grow more than 60 million times their birth size.
+I mentioned before that this is the largest bony fish in the ocean, it is also the heaviest with the largest recorded Mola weighing in at 2,300 kg (5,071 lbs).
+To offer some perspective, a mini weighs 642kg.
+Big, right?
+Molas have arguably the most extreme size growth of any vertebrate with the potential to grow to more than 60 million times their birth size.
 They start out as tiny fish larvae more resembling pufferfish than their parental forms.
 As they grow, they lose their baby spines and form the large, round, laterally flattened, tailless giants we more commonly know them as.
 They can spawn up to 300 million eggs at a time, more than any other vertebrate, thanks to their large body accommodating all those tiny eggs.

 Surprisingly, the largest bony fish in the ocean not only has fewer vertebrae than any other fish, its skeleton is also mostly composed of cartilaginous tissues and not bony tissue.
 The cartilage is lighter than bone, so it allows the fish to reach sizes impractical to others of their class.
-With only 16 vertebrae, the body is shorter in relation to their size of any fish, giving them a short, truncated look.
-In many languages the common name alludes to a swimming head or head-only fish.
-Which is also surprisingly descriptive as it really does look like a head attached to a long, flat, boneless pseudotail – formed by the convergence of the elongated dorsal fin and the equally elongated anal fin.
-Because of these fins, molas can be equally as long as they are wide.
+With only 16 vertebrae, the body is shorter in relation to the size of any fish, giving them a short, truncated look.

-To swim, they scull their caudal and anal fins to propel forward, steering with their pseudotails.
+To swim, the mola mola fish scull their caudal and anal fins to propel forward, steering with their pseudo tails.
 They can further refine their movements by squirting a vigorous jet of water out of their mouth or gills.
 Since sunfish derive their names from their propensity to sunbathe at the surface causing their dorsal fin to break the surface and occasionally be mistaken for that of a shark.
 However, this behaviour could be more than just a way to warm their large bodies.